Travel Nurse Lifestyle: What to See in St. Louis, MO

 If you need to refuel after your night out, the Benton Park Café is open 24 hours on Fridays and Saturdays.

 If you’re in the city April through October you can catch a few St. Louis Cardinals games at Busch Stadium.
 The ballpark is right downtown and fairly new, but still boosts “retro-style” charm.
-The Cards are in the National League Central, meaning you’ll see them playing the Chicago Cubs, Pittsburgh Pirates, Cincinnati Reds and Milwaukee Brewers.
+The Cards are in the National League Central, meaning you’ll see them playing the Chicago Cubs, Pittsburgh Pirates, Cincinnati Reds, and Milwaukee Brewers.
 Can’t score tickets?
 You can still tailgate or join in on the fun at Ballpark Village!

 If hockey is more your style, you can stop by a St. Louis Blues game from October through May/June.
 The arena is in the Scottrade Center, also downtown, about five blocks away from the ballpark.
-The Blues are in the Western Conference, Central Division, so expect to see the Chicago Blackhawks, Colorado Avalanche, Dallas Stars, Minnesota Wild, Nashville Predators and Winnipeg Jets as visiting teams.
+The Blues are in the Western Conference, Central Division, so you’ll see the Chicago Blackhawks, Colorado Avalanche, Dallas Stars, Minnesota Wild, Nashville Predators, and Winnipeg Jets as visiting teams.
 Get ready to wave your towel and cheer, Let’s Go Blues!

-If you’d rather spend your free time enjoying the outdoors, St. Louis has several scenic options to explore.
+If you’d rather spend your free time enjoying the outdoors, this area of Missouri has several scenic options to explore.

 The Missouri Botanical Garden is the nation’s oldest continually operating botanical garden and it’s located right in St. Louis.
 The garden sprawls over 79 acres and is home to multiple specialty gardens, including a Victorian garden, an herb garden, a children’s garden and a Chinese garden, among many others.
 Live music and other special events are hosted at the garden throughout the year.